intgraph/intgraph-content/Problems/ip-to-location.md

 As the IP address can be represented as a ``uint32_t`` number, we can make the IP segments as ``<uint32_t, uint32_t>`` pairs.
 And we sort these pairs by the first element.

-When we're seeking a specific IP address, we just use the binary search to find which segment is the IP address is in.
+When we're seeking a specific IP address, we just use the binary search to find which segment the IP address is in.

 > Sleepy. (-.-)zzz